 The changing face of database management

+The database landscape has changed significantly in recent years.
 Modern database administration is no longer confined to a single platform.
 It’s also no longer a narrowly defined role.
 Today, database teams are often expected to work across on-premises systems, cloud services, and hybrid estates.
 They also need to understand how application and infrastructure behavior affects database performance.

 That shift is reflected in recent SolarWinds thought leadership.
 For example, the Bridging the Observability Gap whitepaper argues that unified observability can improve operational resilience and speed feedback loops.
 Similarly, the Inside the Black Box: Bridging the Database Observability Gap blog post highlights how treating the database as a black box leaves teams exposed.
 When performance problems cross boundaries between the database, the application, and the infrastructure, that blind spot becomes costly.
 Furthermore, the Tuning In to AI whitepaper and the THWACK discussion on the role of the DBA in AI add important context.
 Both show how AI adoption is placing new demands on database teams to keep data infrastructure performant and well-managed.

 Against that backdrop, technically grounded guidance remains highly relevant.
-SQLPerformance was built to serve that need.
-That purpose still fits the current state of database operations.

 Continuity with room to grow

-One of the clearest themes in that return is continuity.
-The existing archive remains in place, preserving years of SQL Server performance content.
-That archive matters not only as a technical reference.
-It’s also a record of how SQL Server performance practices have evolved over time.
+SQLPerformance didn’t shut down, it just went quiet.
+From around 2022, as the transition from SentryOne to SolarWinds was taking shape, publishing gradually slowed and eventually paused.
+The site itself stayed online and a key theme in the soft return of the site is continuity.
+The ‘old’ SQLPerformance archive is still in place, preserving years of SQL Server performance content.
+We see this archive as invaluable – not only as a technical reference, but also as a record of how SQL Server performance practices have evolved over time.

 Connecting SQLPerformance to the wider database community

 SQLPerformance now connects more clearly to the broader SolarWinds database ecosystem.
-That includes the SolarWinds Blog, product updates, webcasts, and the THWACK® community.
+That includes the SolarWinds Blog, product updates, webcasts, and the THWACK community.
 Together, these channels give practitioners more ways to move between technical articles, product context, community discussions, and related educational resources.

 SQLPerformance and the SolarWinds Blog play different roles within the same wider ecosystem.
 SQLPerformance is the more specialist destination for deeply technical, practitioner-led SQL Server and database management content.
 The SolarWinds Blog, by contrast, covers a broader mix of product updates, thought leadership, events, and cross-portfolio topics.
 Some crossover is natural, but each platform still has a clear purpose.